ujjwal-kr/positive-vibes/README.md

 # POSITIVE  VIBE - THE NEWS APP

 >**An App which lets Parents control their Children's News Feed from all the negativity in the World.
-This App allows user to remove negative news from various categories and also let the user add filter to the news on the basis of certain key words like ( "Murder, Kidnap , Riots").**
+This App allows user to remove negative news from various categories and also let the user add filter to the news on the basis of certain key words like ( "Murder, Kidnap , Riots", "Death", "Disaster").**

 *It is an extended fork of [ujjwal-kr/xenon](https://github.com/ujjwal-kr/xenon), a positive news network*